Malcolm Fairley: Investigation and arrest

-Operation Peanut, the police operation to catch Fairley would ultimately involve as many as 200 officers, as well as police dog units and the use of a Lynx helicopter belonging to the British Armed Forces, all at a cost to Bedfordshire Police of £200,000.
+Operation Peanut, the police operation to catch Fairley, would ultimately involve as many as 200 officers, as well as police dog units and the use of a Lynx helicopter belonging to the British Armed Forces, all at a cost to Bedfordshire Police of £200,000.
 At the time, the United Kingdom was in the midst of the 1984–85 miners' strike, with police forces contributing manpower to police picket lines, and some officers were redirected from these duties to assist in the hunt for the Fox.
-An operations room was established at Dunstable Police Station, manned partly by officers from Yorkshire who had helped in the hunt for Peter Sutcliffe, the Yorkshire Ripper, a few years earlier.
+An operations room was established at Dunstable Police Station in Bedfordshire, manned partly by officers from Yorkshire who had helped in the hunt for Peter Sutcliffe, the Yorkshire Ripper, a few years earlier.
 A computer, which police nicknamed "Metal Micky", was also used to log and cross-reference details, an unusual occurrence for criminal investigations of the time, and a psychological profile of the Fox's possible character traits was constructed.
 Officers were stationed in barns and houses around the area known as the Triangle in an attempt to catch the attacker.
 Detective Chief Superintendent Brian Prickett, who led the investigation, described how at the height of the investigation police received as many as 300 calls an hour, all of which had to be followed up, while the case itself took two forms, "observation and protection of the public alongside the detective work".

 The case had created a climate of fear in the area throughout the summer of 1984.
 Local people had bought extra locks for their doors and windows, while gun shops in the area reported an increase in sales, and people kept weapons such as knives by their bedsides.
 In spite of that summer's hot weather, residents slept with their windows closed, and were advised not to leave downstairs windows open during the evening.
 Some people started using codewords as a way of identifying visitors to their property.
-Local residents also formed vigilante groups who set up street patrols, and police feared that these groups may take the law into their own hands should they catch the Fox before officers could apprehend him.
+Local residents also formed vigilante groups who set up street patrols, and police feared that these groups might take the law into their own hands should they catch the Fox before officers could apprehend him.